CS-SI/pytest-executable/doc/usage.rst

    use PATH as the script to generate the test report

-   See the :file:`report-conf` directory for an example of such a script.
+   See :file:`generate_report.py` in the `report-conf`_ directory for an example of such a script.

    .. note::

-      The report generator script may require to install additionnal dependencies, such as sphinx, which are not required by the plugin.
+      The report generator script may require to install additionnal dependencies, such as sphinx, which are not install by the |ptx| plugin.

 .. _filter: